Hispanic and Latino Americans: Elections 2014–2022

 Subsections of Hispanic voters have a range of historical influences vying to affect their votes.
-Cuban American voters, mostly concentrated in south Florida, tend to vote Republican in part because of their anathema for socialism, the party of Fidel Castro's government that many of their families fled.
+Cuban American voters, mostly concentrated in South Florida, tend to vote Republican in part because of their anathema for socialism, the party of Fidel Castro's government that many of their families fled.
 Mexican Americans, however, have no such historical relationship with either party.
 Puerto Rican voters who have left the island might be influenced by the territory's move towards statehood, as a referendum for Trump's relief effort after Hurricane Maria, or regarding how it is taxed.
+The 2020 presidential election was a major event, with Joe Biden defeating incumbent President Donald Trump.
+Biden's campaign focused on issues such as immigration reform, healthcare, and economic recovery, which resonated with many Latino voters.
+Despite Biden's win, Trump made significant inroads with Hispanic voters compared to 2016, particularly in Florida and Texas.
+This election highlighted the diverse political preferences within the Latino community and the growing complexity of its electoral impact.

 Nationwide, Hispanics cast 16.6 million votes in 2020, an increase of 30.9% over the 2016 presidential election.

 After representative Filemon Vela Jr. resigned, Mayra Flores won a special election to succeed him, she won the election to the United States House of Representatives in June 2022.
-She will be the first Mexican-born woman to serve in the United States Congress.
+She was the first Mexican-born woman to serve in the House, but would go on to lose in the 2022 General election to Democrat Vicente Gonzalez.